Guide, methods and basic concepts

 The budding period from the areola to the open flower lasts from 45 to 50 days; from open flower to fruit is 100 to 120 days (Becerra, 1987).

-The maturation of the pitahaya fruit is the process where the fruit reaches the sensory characteristics suitable for consumption.
+The ripening of the fruit is the process where the fruit reaches the sensory characteristics suitable for consumption.
 This occurs as a result of the deep metabolic and chemical restructuring that takes place during the maturation process and concludes in evident changes mainly in color, flavor, smell, and texture (Alvarado-Romero, 2014).

 Cultivation or Propagation of Dragon Fruit